Xinjiang province passes law to ban wearing burqa in public

 Chinese officials have blamed the recent attacks on Uyghur separatists – whom they also label “religious extremists” – seeking to establish an independent state.

-In August, another city in Xinjiang banned people wearing Islamic-style clothing and large beards from riding public buses during a provincial sporting event, according to state media.
+Last August, another city in Xinjiang banned people wearing Islamic-style clothing and large beards from riding public buses during a provincial sporting event, according to state media.

 News reports at the time said Karamay city authorities targeted veils, large beards, as well as three types of Islamic dresses – including those with the star and crescent symbol.
 Dozens of bus stations in the city were said to be manned by security personnel to conduct checks and report violators to the police.